How Didthe Policy of Appeasement Lead to WWII

 The Origins and Rationale Behind Appeasement

 The rationale for appeasement was rooted in several factors.
+Here's the thing — first, there was a widespread fear of another large-scale war, especially among populations still recovering from WWI.
+Think about it: second, Britain and France lacked a unified military strategy to counter Germany’s resurgence.
 Third, there was a misplaced belief that Hitler’s demands were driven by economic grievances rather than ideological expansionism.
-Second, Britain and France lacked a unified military strategy to counter Germany’s resurgence.
-First, there was a widespread fear of another large-scale war, especially among populations still recovering from WWI.
 This miscalculation was epitomized by Chamberlain’s famous declaration after the Munich Agreement: “Peace for our time.

 Key Steps of the Appeasement Policy

 The appeasement policy unfolded through a series of incremental concessions, each of which allowed Hitler to gain momentum.
+The first major step was the remilitarization of the Rhineland in 1936.
 Germany had been prohibited from maintaining military forces in this strategically vital region under the Treaty of Versailles.
-The first major step was the remilitarization of the Rhineland in 1936.
 When Hitler violated this rule with minimal international backlash, it signaled that aggression could go unchecked.

 The Scientific Explanation: Why Appeasement Failed